A Day in the Life of a Cybersecurity Analyst

 The role of Cybersecurity Analysts is dependent on where they’re working, along with the size and structure of the company.
 Below are a few of the duties that one might find themself responsible for in this role.

-• Threat Analysis: Cybersecurity Analysts assess the potential of security risks, and are always on the lookout for vulnerabilities and threats.
+- Threat Analysis: Cybersecurity Analysts assess the potential of security risks, and are always on the lookout for vulnerabilities and threats.
 Their role is critical to the cybersafety of the business, which includes protecting digital assets and data by using a robust security plan.
 This includes analyzing an organization’s security status to see its vulnerabilities, then developing and implementing tools and strategies to minimize exposures.

-• Threat Hunting: Have you ever received an email from a colleague that was meant to test your security knowledge?
+- Threat Hunting: Have you ever received an email from a colleague that was meant to test your security knowledge?
 That colleague was likely a Cybersecurity Analyst.
 As part of their job, they can “ethically hack” the workplace to identify vulnerabilities and risks.
 This allows them to evaluate the cybersecurity of the business, and recommend ways to improve it.

-• Incident Response: Even the safest of networks can be breached.
+Another form of threat hunting is endpoint management, where the goal is to make sure that only approved and authenticated devices are connected to the network, and that all parties know and follow the security measures that have been established to maintain cybersafety. - Incident Response: Even the safest of networks can be breached.
 And when that happens, a Cybersecurity Analyst should be there to investigate, gather evidence, fix the problem, provide adequate solutions so the error can’t be replicated in the future, and deliver a full report.
 This includes an outline of what happened and the actions that are being taken to resolve the incident and protect the networks against future attacks.

-• Awareness and training: Cybersecurity Analysts are a key part of the education and training of employees.
+- Awareness and training: Cybersecurity Analysts are a key part of the education and training of employees.
 They raise awareness about threats, like email scams and hacking, then train employees on how to protect information.
 Because cybersecurity threats are always evolving, training should be ongoing, both with new and existing employees.
 The training programs should also be up-to-date with current threats and tools and tactics to support them.

-• Collaboration: As part of their role, Cybersecurity Analysts work with various teams and stakeholders, like IT and executive leaders, to develop security policies and procedures that keep information and data safe and confidential.
+- Collaboration: As part of their role, Cybersecurity Analysts work with various teams and stakeholders, like IT and executive leaders, to develop security policies and procedures that keep information and data safe and confidential.
 This can involve briefing teams on potential exposures, working with leaders to develop plans to mitigate risks, or training new hires on what to look out for in email correspondence.

 What type of training does a Cybersecurity Analyst need?